 Best floor plan

-Many of Atlanta’s old warehouses are massive square industrial structures.
+Many Intown Atlanta lofts for sale are in old massive square former warehouse structures.
 For this reason, some Atlanta true loft apartments can be dark.
 For instance, long and narrow floorpans stretching from the front door out to a set of windows at the end can be dark.
 Thus creating the feeling of living in a tunnel.

 End units rule when buying an Atlanta loft!
 We always advise clients to look for end units with windows on two sides.
 Not only because they are brighter to live in but also because they are better for resale later.